starcitizen-lug/knowledge-base/wiki/Troubleshooting/mouse-keyboard-issues.md

 ## Mouse cursor escaping the game window
+- Setting the game to Borderless usually helps minimize the issue
-- Opening and closing game menu with the escape key usually recaptures the mouse
+- Tapping the escape key whenever alt-tabbing out and back to the game usually recaptures the mouse
 - You may also try adding a registry key to your Wine prefix:
    - Use the `sc-launch.sh` launch script to open a [Wine maintenance shell](/Tips-and-Tricks#how-to-get-a-wine-maintenance-shell-using-the-launch-script) then run:
      ```